ServerlessLabs/ServerlessWorkshop/OpenFaaS/README.md

 OpenFaaS can be quite easily deployed either on Kubernetes or a Docker Swarm cluster.

-On Docker Swarm, a simple ```docker-compose up``` from the source directory is sufficient to start the platform.
+On Docker Swarm, a simple ```deploy_stack.sh``` from the source directory is sufficient to start the platform, this will be explained in the Lab.

 Read about the latest OpenFaaS news at https://www.openfaas.com/blog/ or on Alex Ellis' blog at https://blog.alexellis.io/.